Classic French Madeleines

 I’ve lost count how many times I’ve made madeleines after being introduced to it, with each try using a different recipe and/ or adjusting the ingredients and other baking variables.
 In my opinion, this recipe which I’m sharing today yields the best classic French madeleines and it deserves to be in your arsenal!

-??
 The Classic Madeleine Shape

 To make madeleines you need a specific pan.
 They’re not madeleines if they don’t have the scalloped shell shape and the hump.
 The small hump at the back is actually called “the pearl” and, according to Dorie Greenspan, is the “holy grail” of Madeleine bakers.

-?
-Tips On Making Great Madeleines
+Tips On Making Authentic French Madeleines

 • It is important to use room temperature ingredients so they will combine easily. especially the eggs.
 Eggs act as binders or emulsifiers that marry fat and liquid into a smooth mixture.
 When you use cold eggs there is a possibility that the melted butter will re-solidify once it is mixed in the batter, which could break the emulsion and lead to a greasy batter.

-• The madeleine batter is made by beating the eggs and sugar until the mixture is pale yellow, thick and forms a ribbon.
-Aka the ribbon stage.
+• The madeleine batter is made by beating the eggs and sugar until the mixture is pale yellow, thick and forms a ribbon, aka “the ribbon stage”.
 To test if you have reached the ribbon stage, lift the beaters to allow a bit of the mixture to fall from it.
 If it forms a ribbon that slowly dissolves on the surface, then you have reached the ribbon stage (yay!).
 See step-by-step photos to see how a ribbon stage looks like.

 • Madeleine batter needs to be chilled before baking them.
 Allowing the batter to rest helps you achieve taller and fluffier madeleines.
 I’ve tried chilling the batter from 30 minutes to up to 12 hours, and I discovered that the most ideal time is 30 minutes up to a maximum of 1 hour.
 Why?
 Beyond that time, I find that the butter has started to solidify which makes it harder to pipe them into the molds.
 I also noticed that the madeleines didn’t rise up as tall, which defeats the purpose of chilling them in the first place.

-?
 Tools and Equipment

 • 15 grams (1 tablespoon) freshly squeezed lemon juice